 Located between vineyards and olive groves, Ancient Messene rewards archaeologists with new findings, till this day.
 The archaeological site consists of numerous well-preserved monuments; the ancient Stadium, the “Asklepieion”, the “Palaistra”, the ancient theater, the “Basilica”, the “Heroo” and the ancient “Agora” -or the town fortification- are just a few of them.

 #4th stop: Temple of “Apollo Epicurius” in Bassae

 This temple was built around the middle of the 5th century B.C.
 It is located among the mountains on a 1,130 m altitude with an absolutely breathtaking view of the mountains and the sea.
 The temple was believed to rotate around its axis so it can always look at the same astral point, Sirius.

 #5th stop: Ancient Olympia

 For your last but not least stop, we suggest Ancient Olympia, maybe the most famous archaeological site in Greece after the Acropolis.
 In the archaeological museum, you will have the chance to admire wonderful exhibits of the ancient period as the statue of Hermes and the infant “Dionysus” of Praxiteles or “Nike” of Paionios.
-In a short walking distance from the museum, there is an archaeological site which includes the ruins of the Temple of Zeus, buildings related to Zeus’ worship and the famous Olympic stadium where the Olympic Games took place in ancient Greece.
+In a short walking distance from the museum, there is an archaeological site that includes the ruins of the Temple of Zeus, buildings related to Zeus’ worship and the famous Olympic stadium where the Olympic Games took place in ancient times.